-Three hours lecture/discussion per week Prerequisite: Admission to the Principals Leadership Program the site level to support instructional program priorities and needs of instructional staff in meeting the needs of all students.
+Three hours lecture/discussion per week Prerequisite: Admission to the Principals Leadership Program

+Application of the principles of leadership and management as found in the research literature to school and finance and management issues.
+Topics include public school finance, effective management of fiscal resources and business services at the site, budget development and implementation at the site level to support instructional program priorities and needs of instructional staff in meeting the needs of all students.
 Communication, human relations, power and authority, decision-making, managing conflict, facilitating change in the context of student management, health, safety, security, school community relations, and school support services (food services, custodial services, facilities maintenance.)